GoogleCloudPlatform/fda-mystudies/deployment/README.md

     configuration instructions.

-### Step 12: Push notification config in participant manager
+### Step 12: Mobile app setup in participant manager

 An app record is a representation of your mobile apps associated with an FDA MyStudies deployment.
 App is identified by APP_ID, which is the value you